Skip to main content

 git clone https://github.com/AxisCommunications/acap-native-sdk-examples.git

-Navigate to the message-broker > consume-scene-metadata folder where you should be able to find a directory called app.
+Navigate to the device-data-hub > consume-scene-metadata folder where you should be able to find a directory called app.
 That directory contains the consume_scene_metadata.c application source code which can be compiled and run on the target device.

 Step 2: Build the application